slidenerd/ec2-mean-test/EC2.md

  1. How to setup **Ubuntu 18.04** instance on Amazon EC2
  2. **Connect to EC2 with SSH keys** from your local machine
  3. Install **Node.js using NVM** on this instance
- 4. How to install MongoDB on the primary partition of this instance but data, journal and logs will be stored on different partitions using EBS Volumes?
+ 4. Install MongoDB on the primary partition of this instance but data, journal and logs will be stored on different partitions using EBS Volumes?
  5. How to **optimize** **MongoDB for linux**?
  6. How to **secure** the installed **MongoDB** database?
  7. Setup SSH keys between your local machine and GitHub